josephpal/cody-pp/README.md

 ## Generate and use Cody++ to build a program for the ESP32

 Generate the arduino code with the hosted [Cody++ IDE](http://www.hit.hs-karlsruhe.de/hit%2Dinfo/info%2Dws17/Fischertechnik-Software-HMI/data/webIDEwebversion-1.1/index.html).
 After that, open your Arduino IDE and create a new blank sketch and paste the generated code into it.
-Now you only have to copy the neccessary headers - you find these files in the direcotry /lib - in the same directory where your arduino project is located.
+Now you only have to copy the neccessary "ft_ESP32_IOobjects.h" headers - you find these files in the direcotry [/lib](./lib), updated files can be found [here](https://github.com/hama1067/ft32/tree/master/ft32) - in the same directory where your arduino project is located.
 Compiling your first arduino project made with Cody++ should now be very easy.
 Its time to flash your ESP32.
 To do so, upload the compiled sketch to the ESP32 which should be connected with a usb cabel to your computer.
 The following settings are neccessary:

 <p align="center"><img width="65%" src="arduino-flash.png"></p>